doubleu0-0/Np-x-Verztec-Team3/pipeline/misc/README.md

 The trigger for the lambda function is the uploading of the __trigger__.ready file into S3 (Make sure to upload it first, so it gets processed last).

+The rest of the files (Adding Users.xlsx) are to be mounted to expose for our app
 ---

 ## Table of Contents